-- (e) Subject to (d) above, vacations may be arranged consecutively.
-No more than two weeks may be taken between June 1 and September 30 until all employees have had the opportunity to choose. - (f) Vacation pay shall be on the basis of the employee's regular normal straight-time salary. - (g) If one of the holidays designated under Article 8 (a) is observed during an employee's vacation period, such employee will be granted another day off, subject to the provisions of paragraph 8 (b).
-Such day off shall be scheduled in conjunction with the vacation period wherever possible. - (h) For the purpose of clarification, the vacation year is from the employee's anniversary date to the next anniversary date. - (i) Employees who receive commission will be paid 4% of commission earnings as vacation pay.
+(f) Vacation pay shall be on the basis of the employee's regular normal straight-time salary.

+- (g) If one of the holidays designated under Article 7 (a) is observed during an employee's vacation period, such employee will be granted another day off, subject to the provision of paragraph 7 (b).
+Such day off shall be scheduled in conjunction with the vacation period wherever possible. - (h) For the purpose of clarification, the vacation year is the calendar year. - (i) If requested, an employee shall receive vacation pay prior to going on vacation.

-ARTICLE 10 - LEAVES OF ABSENCE
+ARTICLE 9 - LEAVES OF ABSENCE

-(a) Leaves of absence may be granted at the discretion of the Employer, providing such leave does not cause a disruption of the operation.
+- (a) Leaves may be granted at the discretion of the Employer, providing such leave does not cause a disruption of the operation.
 Requests for such leaves shall be made in writing stating the reasons for the leave and the period for which the leave is sought.
-All conditions of the leave and return to work must be in writing and agreed between the Employer and employee prior to the commencement of the leave.

-(b) Leaves of absence without pay shall be granted to not more than two (2) employees at any one time, and not more than one (1) per department, upon fifteen (15) working days written notice in advance when an employee has been elected or appointed as a delegate to meetings, conventions or conferences of the Communications, Energy and Paperworkers' Union of Canada or any organization with which the Communications, Energy and Paperworkers' Union of Canada is affiliated and to employees attending Union educational courses.
-There shall be no greater than three such leaves granted per year under this provision.
+All conditions of the leave and return to work must be in writing and agreed between the Employer and employee prior to the commencement of the leave. - (b) Leaves of absence without pay shall be granted to not more than two (2) employees at any one time, and not more than one (1) per department, upon three (3) weeks' written notice that an employee has been elected as a delegate to conventions or conferences of the Communications, Energy and Paperworkers Union of Canada, Ontario Federation of Labour, Canadian Labour Congress or local Labour Council.